Olive Oil Cake With Roasted Grapes and Ganache Recipe

 • Grapes and chocolate actually make a wonderful pairing, especially when that chocolate is dark.

-• Polenta gives the crumb texture
+• Stone-ground cornmeal gives the crumb texture.

 • Fresh orange juice and zest add a freshness to the cake and also provides a nice contrast to the chocolate ganache.

-• Fruity olive oil rounds out the flavor of the cake and adds a subtle savory element
+• Fruity olive oil rounds out the flavor of the cake and adds a subtle savory element.

 Recipe Details